austinl1905/sep11-freedom-project/tool/learning-log.md

 because heres the thing: the spheres kinda hover around for a bit and never fully stabilize near the origin (also its not really forming a big sphere at this point, more like just a plane)

 and yeah even if i use a scaling factor to increase the gravitational force by like 10 trillion this effect still persists. why? i dont know becauase i never took physics

+2/1/24

+k it looks a little more like a sphere I just had to randomize the y position of the balls woohooooo

+2/4/24

+using a for loop I can use a conditional to make my meshes either "protons" or "neutrons". the problem is that this isn't very dynamic so it wil only work as a temporary solution.

+atoms look alright as long as they have a lot of spheres in them but when you get to smaller atoms it gets wonkier because of the magnitutde of the force pulling them everywhere.

+<video src="three-test/large_atom_demonstration.mp4" controls title="Large Atom"></video>

+like look at this. atom for iodine. ok its a bit wobbly but it doesnt really move that much

+<video src="three-test/small_atom_demonstration.mp4" controls title="Small Atom"></video>

+then theres this. oxygen. you can clearly see it getting tossed around alot. not good

+on the bright side... i figured out how to adjust the shininess of my meshes.... so they look a bit better at least...

+soooo i guess from here it would be the most sensible thing to decide how to put the different things i've learned into a single coherent and functional project (after i fix the physics arghh)